SMS gateway

-An SMS gateway or MMS gateway allows a computer (also known as a Server) to send or receive text messages in the form of Short Message Service (SMS) or Multimedia Messaging Service (MMS) transmissions between local and/or international telecommunications networks.
+An SMS gateway is used to bridge between applications that need to send and/or receive SMS and a mobile network's Short Message Service Center (SMSC).
+As a result, SMS gateways provide a means of sending and receiving SMS between applications and mobile users.

 In most cases, SMS and MMS are eventually routed to a mobile phone through a wireless carrier.
 SMS gateways are commonly used as a method for person-to-person to device-to-person (also known as application-to-person) communications.
 Many SMS gateways support content and media conversions from email, push, voice, and other formats.

 Gateway types

 Several mobile telephone network operators have true fixed-wire SMS services.
 These are based on extensions to the European Telecommunications Standards Institute (ETSI) Global System for Mobile Communications (GSM) SMS standards and allow messaging between any mix of fixed and mobile equipment.
 These use frequency-shift keying to transfer the message between the terminal and the Short Message Service Center (SMSC).
 Terminals are usually based on Digital Enhanced Cordless Telecommunications (DECT), but wired handsets and wired text-only (no voice) devices exist.
 Messages are received by the terminal recognising that the Caller ID is that of the SMSC and going off-hook silently to receive the message.